 Lawn care help having a healthy and well-maintained lawn looks and feels like a beautiful, cozy, lush green carpet.
 Landscape designer Gary Alan is of the opinion that in order to take proper care of your lawn, “You’ve got to be the grass.
 You’ve got to think about what it needs.”
 Here are 7 effective tips to get you started.

-1. Preparing the soil
+1. Lawn care: Preparing the soil

-Irrespective of the planting method you go for, weeds needs to be eliminated and you also need to ensure that the soil doesn’t turn into crust or lumpy ruts.
+Irrespective of the planting method you go for, weeds need to be eliminated and you also need to ensure that the soil doesn’t turn into the crust or lumpy ruts.
 Also, test the pH of the soil, while adding compost and loam to enrich it.
 It would be wise to include a slope for better drainage.

 2. Seeding or rolling out sod